-Domain S Standard Guidance Evidence requirements Leadership, 1.1 The clinical service has a service description.
+Domain Standard Guidance Evidence requirements 1.
+Leadership, strategy and management 1.1 The clinical service has a service description.
 The document should include as a minimum: • vision for the service • organisational chart for the service • the names and key roles and responsibilities of each member of the leadership team (medical and nursing) • team composition, including number of sessions in job plan dedicated specifically to the allergy service • overall scope of the service provided (including who the service aims to provide treatment/care for and whether research or training is undertaken) • information about service delivery, such as locations, opening hours and clinic times, and modes of delivery (face-to-face or virtual) • the range of services offered • facilities available, including access for service users with special needs • how to contact the service for help and advice, including 'out of hours' information • any links with other clinical service and/or stakeholders, including: • relationships with other organisations where referrals are sent/received • detailed pathways outlining how referrals are managed across different specialities and across other allergy centres (both to and from), and referral criteria • description of management of complaints • description of risk management • description of how patients are involved in the service • an appendix to all Standard Operating Procedures (SOPs) that are in current use (eg SOP for food and drug challenges etc).
 A document outlining the key service details.

-1.2 The service has a leadership team that is visible and responsive to service needs, are approachable and uses a variety of methods to communicate regularly with staff.
-The leadership team holds regular (at least quarterly) meetings to discuss service management issues.
-Communication should include face-to-face methods (eg huddles/debriefs).
-Communication to staff and relevant stakeholders (eg diagnostics, companion specialities, referrers, general practitioners (GPs) etc.) should include: • important changes to the delivery of the service • new statutory information impacting the service • updates on quality, safety and clinical governance.
-A minimum of four sets of minutes or regular management meetings from the past 12 months.
-Examples of communications to staff (notices/bulletins etc).
-Evidence of dissemination of new state information (notice board/staff folders/minutes of meetings).
-Examples of communication to stakeholders outside of the clinical ser where there have been changes to ser delivery.
-1.3 The service develops and implements an operational plan.
-This document should include as a minimum: measurable objectives, key performance indicators (KPIs), service evaluation and metrics for the service for that year plans for service development, depending on local need plans for service improvement and innovation assessment of facilities and equipment and replacement schedule (eg business cases) a training and workforce development plan, a skillmix review including administrative support, appointments to support new or existing work, retirement planning and staff retention.
-The operational plan should be developed with multidisciplinary input (eg the use of an away day may be helpful) and include reference to how patient's views have been considered in service planning.
-The operational plan may be part of a wider directorate strategy, if the allergy-specific needs are considered.
-Operational plan document, that references a 5-year strategy.
-Minutes of service management/clinic governance meetings where the operational plan is discussed.
-Evidence of implementation of the plane is discussed are shown with the wider team.
-Annual review of the operational plane 1.4 The service leadership team There are methods for staff to provide confidential feedback on the service.
-Note: where the service is very small, confidentiality may be Staff survey specific to allergy in the la months, including survey template, da carry out a staff survey and provide opportunities for informal feedback. harder to maintain.
+carry out a staff survey and provide opportunities for informal feedback. harder to maintain.
 In this case, there should be a process for sharing feedback with the wider directorate team, if needed.
 There should be an open culture where team members can suggest strategies for service improvement and have support to implement these ideas (eg time, resource, and/or space).
-Regular feedback is required, in addition to an allergy-specific annual survey which should include feedback on: • leadership • communication and support • opportunities for training, development and making improvements • how staff are recognised and rewarded • the ability and process to raise concerns • support during incidents and near misses. and action plan outlining areas to improve and ways to continue to do well (where feedback is positive), including timescales and named leads.
+Regular feedback is required, in addition to an allergy-specific annual survey which should include feedback on: Ieadership communication and support opportunities for training, development and making improvements how staff are recognised and rewarded the ability and process to raise concerns support during incidents and near misses. and action plan outlining areas to improve and ways to continue to do well (where feedback is positive), including timescales and named leads.
 Examples of how staff are encouraged to provide informal ad hoc feedback, where appropriate.
 Examples of staff being involved in quality improvement initiatives.
 Note: assessors will speak to staff about their opportunities to contribute to improving the service during the site assessment.
 1.5 The service promotes the health and wellbeing of staff members.
 The service should provide a supportive environment for staff.
 This may include organisation level schemes.
 Examples of how wellbeing is promoted.
 Process in place for debriefing after a critical incident/event, within the service.
-1.6 There are escalation procedures for staff members. the sharing of information and raising general concerns challenging questionable and/or poor clinical practice breaches of code of conduct and accountability; raising concerns of an ethical nature disrespectful, discriminatory, abusive behaviour or harassment provision of information and support for staff members raising concerns to clarify that there is no blame for adverse consequences.
+1.6 There are escalation procedures for starmembers.
+This must include: the sharing of information and raising general concerns challenging questionable and/or poor clinical practice breaches of code of conduct and accountability; raising concerns of an ethical nature disrespectful, discriminatory, abusive behaviour or harassment provision of information and support for staff members raising concerns to clarify that there is no blame for adverse consequences.
 Raising concerns, whistleblowing and/or harassment and bullying policy (can be organisation's policy).
 Evidence of disseminating policies and principles of escalation to staff.